 Using an LDI strategy to help mitigate funded status volatility is a viable approach.
 Additional funding will most likely be needed, as well, to help close the gap between plan termination liability and plan assets.
-An LDI strategy may be important to ensure the funded status does not lose ground, but this strategy is typically set up to play out over an extended period of time.
-During that time period the plan will require overhead expenses to run (i.e. actuarial, legal, accounting, HR, administrative, PBGC, investment) and the liability will continue to grow as the population ages.
-The question that should be asked and the analysis that should be performed is how much can be saved by getting out of the plan immediately versus running it for some extended period of time, and are other strategies available to save the company cash over the same period of time that an LDI strategy is playing out.
+An LDI strategy may be essential to ensure the funded status does not lose ground, but this strategy is typically set up to play out over an extended period.
+During that time the plan will require overhead expenses to run (i.e., actuarial, legal, accounting, HR, administrative, PBGC, investment) and the liability will continue to grow as the population ages.
+The question that should be asked and the analysis that should be performed is how much can be saved by getting out of the plan immediately versus running it for some extended period, and are other strategies available to save the company cash over the same period of time that an LDI strategy is playing out.

 I HAVE ADDITIONAL QUESTIONS; WHERE CAN I GET MORE INFORMATION?